FIFA 17: Chelsea Career Mode Guide

-With all those sales, your transfer balance should be up to just over £100m, which puts you on a par with the Manchester clubs, and if you win a pre-season tournament, could be looking at £110m to spend, with no limitations.
-Your wage budget should have expanded to around £430,000, meaning you could probably sign two top, top players.
+With all those sales, your transfer balance should be up to just over £100 million, which puts you on a par with the Manchester clubs, and if you win a pre-season tournament, could be looking at £110 million to spend.
+Your wage budget should have expanded to around £430,000 a week, meaning you could probably sign two top, top players.

 The weakest position in the side is right back, with Branislav Ivanovic rated 80 and on the decline.
-However, Cesar Azpilicueta is a right footer, so it makes more sense to play him on the right, so you should look to sign a left-back.
-The best left back in the world is Bayern Munich’s David Alaba, so I would thoroughly recommend targeting the Austrian.
+However, Cesar Azpilicueta is a right footer, so it makes more sense to play him on the right, so you should look to sign a left back.
+The best in the world is Bayern Munich’s David Alaba.
 The 24-year-old is rated at 87 and has the potential to hit 90, plus he can also operate at centre-back or in central midfield.
-With incredible stamina (88), acceleration (86), sprint speed (86) as well long shots at 83, he has an all-round game.
-A bid of just over £50m should do the trick for signing him, and for a player of his ability, the £101,000 a week for his wages are not too pricey.
+With incredible stamina (88), acceleration (86), sprint speed (86) as well long shots at 83, the Austrian has an all-round game.
+A bid of just over £50 million should do the trick for signing him, and for a player of his ability, the £101,000 a week for his wages are not too pricey.

 – Luke Shaw – Manchester United, Age 20, OVR 81, POT 89, Cost: £30m, Wage: £36,000